-As the evolution of the COVID-19 pandemic continues, Council will monitor the emerging needs of children, young people and families to determine any needs that emerge in the short, medium and long term.
-Council recognises the need to be agile in developing strategies for how we will respond to the needs of the community in order to facilitate the recovery process.
+Council is committed to monitoring the emerging needs of children, young people and families as a result of the COVID-19 pandemic in the short, medium and long term.
+Council recognises the need to be agile and nimble in developing strategies for how we will respond to needs in the community in order to facilitate the recovery process.

-Implementation and evaluation
+9. Implementation and Evaluation

 Council is committed to addressing the needs and priorities of children, young people and families in Boroondara.
 Council will work with a range of community partners that service these age groups to implement actions that address their needs and priorities.
-The community partners listed are examples of those Council has existing relationships with, however this list is not exhaustive.
-It is expected this list will grow throughout the implementation of the Plan.

-The emerging issues identified by age groups and BCP themes in Section 8.3 have formed the basis of the development of the action plan in Appendix 1.
+The emerging issues identified in Section 8.3 have formed the basis of the development of the action plan in Appendix 1.

-The Plan acknowledges other Council strategies and plans that address the needs of children, young people and families.
-Following the completion of the BCP refresh the Plan will be reviewed to determine if actions can be strengthened or modified based on community engagement data to reflect contemporary views.
+The draft Plan acknowledges other Council strategies and plans that address the needs of children, young people and families.

-A separate evaluation framework will be produced in the first year of the Plan to monitor the implementation and impact of the Plan.
-The Early Years Advisory Committee will also play a role in the ongoing monitoring of the Plan throughout its five year life cycle.
+A separate evaluation framework will be produced to monitor the implementation and impact of the draft Plan.

-Accountabilities
+10. Accountabilities